 There are tons of applications of classic models of cookware that induction cookware can’t deliver as effectively as possible.
-Therefore a conflict arises between both these cookware on what should be preferred for households.
+Therefore a conflict arises between both this cookware on what should be preferred for households.
 One can use a non-induction cookware on induction cooktops following some guidelines and using special attachments.

 Although there are a lot of important factors that can decide the real need of any of the cookwares, some of them are-

 Although the regular cookware is quite old and uses traditional methods of cooking, the pots and pans that are compatible with that cookware are surely available in every household.
-The induction cooker provides a certain level of benefits which can enhance your cooking experience to a great extent, but the pots and pans which are compatible with them are to be rebought.
+The induction cooker provides a certain level of benefits that can enhance your cooking experience to a great extent, but the pots and pans which are compatible with them are to be rebought.

 2. Thermal conduction:

 Normal cookware uses the process known as thermal conduction through which the flame from the burner or electrical heating elements of traditional stovetops generate heat and are transferred through contact.
 The dissipation of heat through flames that are not in touch with the pan or are at a greater distance than the pan consumes a bit more electricity and gas.

 But induction cooktops don’t generate heat; induction burners inside these devices have coiled wire below the ceramic surface which creates an oscillating magnetic field.

 To use this oscillating magnetic field for cooking, the pots and pans must be made of ferromagnetic material.
 It induces an electromagnetic field in the ferromagnetic materials and creates an electric current that generates heat in the pot.
 If you prefer to buy the pots and pans having magnetic material, then induction cookware is the best way to cook with.